SteveRussell33/AepelzensParasites/README.md

 ## Note

-The latest update renames the modules to comply with some copyright restrictions that i wasn't aware of before.
+The latest update renames the modules to comply with some copyright restrictions that I wasn't aware of before.
 I kept the identifiers though so this should not break any saves.

 ## Wasp and Tapeworm (based on Warps Parasite)

-These two modules are based on the Warps Parasite.
-To fix the multiple-instance problem from older versions i took the delay code of the parasites firmware and split it out into it's own module called Tapeworm.
+These two modules are based on Warps Parasite.
+To fix the multiple-instance problem from older versions I took the delay code of the parasites firmware and split it out into it's own module called Tapeworm.
 Wasp contains all the other modes except for the Doppler Panner which is disabled by default.
 You can enable it by adding "-DDOPPLER_PANNER" to the build flags but you can still only use one instance (that is set to Doppler mode).